Defunctionalize/schemagic/README.rst

 To demo the schemagic.web workflow, lets assume the roles of the first people in the world to discover a way to (gasp) compute the fibonacci sequence in python.

-*note: this code is all pulled from Peter Norvig's excellent `Design of Computer Programs Udacity Class <https://www.udacity.com/course/design-of-computer-programs--cs212>`_.*
+*note: this code is all pulled from Peter Norvig's excellent* `Design of Computer Programs  <https://www.udacity.com/course/design-of-computer-programs--cs212>`_ *Udacity class.*

 .. code-block:: python